 Whenever you buy or sell a player you risk a drop in team spirit.
 The risk increases when you sell a nice player and when you buy a nasty player.
 There is no risk of a team spirit drop if you sell a youth player within 6 days of him joining the senior squad.

 Transfer deadlines can be extended (in the fairest possible way) in case of server shutdowns.
 Also keep in mind that the server might be down just as the deadline approaches.
 You'll be taking a chance by waiting until the last minute before making your move.

 Fair Play in the Transfer Market

 Good players and money are key aspects of Hattrick, which makes it very important that no team benefits from abnormal activities in the transfer market.
 This means that buying players at inflated prices is prohibited, and so is any activity that is designed to give a team a financial benefit of any kind.
-The GameMasters are fully authorised to cancel or adjust abnormal transfer prices, hand out fines to teams or even ban the users involved.
+The GameMasters are fully authorized to cancel or adjust abnormal transfer prices, hand out fines to teams or even ban the users involved.
 If you have received a clearly inflated bid on your own player from someone, then please contact the GMs immediately.
-To contact a GM, please visit our contact page
+To contact a GM, please visit our contact page.